GitHubHvk/linux-tutorial/Disk.md

 **Caution:** Linux does not write changes immediately to the filesystem, instead stores them in the RAM and perform them in a good time. so if mounting and unmounting does not happen at the time, run command ((sync)) to synchronize all the disks in system.

 **Caution:** filesystem mount table in located in directory ((/etc/fstab)).

+***

+# LVM

+it stands for logical volume manager.

+we can have Logical volumes instead of physical volumes, to obstacle some problems which one of the most important one is inability to extend physical volumes easily.

+by the help of a logical volume that is in fact a kind of virtual storage created by combining multiple physical volumes, we can easily extend our partition.

+**Caution:** the type of disk must be `ext3` or `ext4`, to enable us to extend the size of our volume.

+**Cation:** there is a package that some commands available for us to work with logical volumes. that is `lvm2`, which need to be installed by executing `apt install lvm2`.